ktorio/ktor-documentation/codeSnippets/snippets/client-validate-non-2xx-response/README.md

-# Client handle non-2xx exceptions
+# Client - Handle non-2xx exceptions

 A sample Ktor project showing how to customize default validation and handle exceptions for non-2xx responses in a specific way using [HttpCallValidator](https://ktor.io/docs/response-validation.html).